plumed/plumed2/developer-doc/CodeFormatting.md

 formatted branch).
 Finally, consider that rebasing might be more complicated.
 When all branches will be formatted this will not be an issue anymore.

+\section Automatic code formatting by PlumedBot

+As of version v2.4, whenever a test runs on Travis-ci, the script .travis/plumedbot is launched.
+The aim of this script is to enforce astyle formatting and, if some change results, it pushes a new branch on the plumedbot fork of plumed2 and open a pull request suggesting its merge into the head branch.
+This procedure should simplify the inclusion of astyle changes.

+Notice that autentication
+works in the same way as for \ref updating-web-manuals.
+This means that only branches in the plumed/plumed2 repository (which knows the PlumedBot token) will be able to open these pull requests.